 Implementation: Many of our research findings are used for practical applications.
 For instance, IfADo develops ergonomic design principles, cognitive trainings, and recommendations for occupational medicine.
 In the field of life sciences, IfADo uses innovative technologies, which are often tailored, optimized and, where appropriate, patented.
 IfADo transfers knowledge via several channels, including online-tests, trainings, lectures, handouts, and consulting tools.

-Policy advice: IfADo participates in different committees both at the national and international level that are involved in regulation and standardization of toxilogical, ergonomic or occupational questions.
+Policy advice: IfADo participates in different committees both at the national and international level that are involved in regulation and standardization of toxicological, ergonomic or occupational questions.
 This includes the determination of limit values for hazardous substances and working materials as well as ergonomic guidelines.
-Furthermore, IfADo is a Collaborating Centre for Occupational Health of the WHO.